EmasXP/varmkorv/README.md

 ```

 This is quite important: _The wrapper you add first is the one being included first_.
 We added `my_first_wrapper` first, and `Request: first wrapper` is what we see first in the terminal.

+To put it differently: one shall add the wrappers of highest priority first.
+That's why we in the LoginManager example added `PeeweeWrapper` before `LoginManager`, because `LoginManager` needs the database connection provided by `PeeweeWrapper`.

 ### Wrappers on controllers